Doors Sticking in the House?

 One of the most obvious signs that a house is settling, is when a door begins to stick that did not stick before.
 Often times, you can also see diagonal cracks in the drywall above the doors in a settling house.
 The best repair option depends on the cause of the settlement in the crawl space.

 Houses show signs of settling for several possible reasons but the result is the same, the structure is dropping because it lacks proper support.
 Either the building structure is sagging, compressing, or sinking.
 The key to proper foundation repair is to first stabilize the structure and stop the doors, walls, and floors from getting worse.

 Most sticking doors caused by settlement also show signs of movement in the trim around the door.
-If the house is settling and doors are sticking, you’ll also the corners of the trim around the door open too.
+If the house is settling and doors are sticking, you’ll also likely see the corners of the trim around the door open too.

 - Floor joists are sagging

 - Moisture and weight are causing the wooden framing to compress